 Examples of our work to drive industry improvements in this area include:

-- Cargill has donated $150,000 for Beef Quality Assurance Transportation (BQAT) training for drivers.
+- Cargill has donated US$150,000 for Beef Quality Assurance Transportation (BQAT) training for drivers, which included the development of training manuals.
 All drivers delivering cattle to our U.S. slaughter plants are BQAT-certified.

-- Cargill supports National Farm Animal Care Council’s plans to update the Canadian national Transportation Code of Practice to better address welfare issues that concern Canadians regarding the transportation of poultry and livestock.
+- Cargill supported National Farm Animal Care Council’s work to update the Canadian national Transportation Code of Practice to better address welfare issues that concern Canadians regarding the transportation of poultry and livestock.

-- China has begun drafting the country's first welfare standard for the farming and slaughter of livestock and poultry.
-It will be the first industry welfare standard for livestock in China and will cover pigs, chicken, sheep and cattle.
+- Cargill is offering our expertise to China as it drafts the country's first welfare standard for the farming and slaughter of livestock and poultry.
+It will be the first industry welfare standard for livestock in China and will cover pigs, chicken, sheep and cattle and will include best practices for the humane transportation of animals.
 The Chinese Veterinary Medical Association has partnered with many leading businesses in farming, slaughtering, food processing and food services to develop the standards.
-Cargill is offering our expertise to the development of these standards – part of which includes best practices for the humane transportation of animals.

 Company responsibilities and processes (Q12, Q15)

 We insist that animals be treated with dignity and respect.
 To ensure this, employees in all our businesses are trained in the proper animal handling practices relevant to their work.
 As we state in our global commitment, if any instance of animal mistreatment or abuse is discovered in our operations, we immediately employ corrective actions that can include termination of employment or legal action.

 We take the same approach with our suppliers.
 Our Supplier Code of Conduct, which all suppliers globally are required to follow as part of their contracts, includes reference online to our policies on animal welfare.
 If animal mistreatment or abuse is discovered in a supplier’s operations, we investigate immediately and take actions that can include terminating contracts or legal action.